Ch-sriram/Just-Git-In/README.md

 We can see that we have files that are modified in the working directory and in our staging area and this is what the <strong>Soft Reset</strong> precisely allows us to do and it is simply changing the Commit ID that the <strong>HEAD</strong> pointer is pointing to, to the respective Commit ID we pass in as the parameter when we use the <strong>reset</strong> command.
 Therefore a soft reset preserves the Git staging area and our working directory, which effectively means that, we can back out our changes, make minor modifications to them, and then commit where <strong>HEAD</strong> is currently pointing to.

 2. <strong>Mixed/Default Reset</strong>: Let's say we will reset to the Commit ID - 20c7c63 ("Adding .gitignore file") using <code>git reset 20c7c63 --mixed</code> (Note that by default, <code>git reset 20c7c63 --mixed</code> means the same as <code>git reset 20c7c63</code>.
-It means that if no option is given to the <strong>reset</strong> command, by defualt, --mixed option is applied) command in the terminal, and instantly, we would some message of the following sort:
+It means that if no option is given to the <strong>reset</strong> command, by default, --mixed option is applied) command in the terminal, and instantly, we would some message of the following sort:

 <pre>
 Unstaged changes after reset: